 Change of Residence.
 A person who has been classified as an out-of-state student and who seeks resident status in West Virginia must assume the burden of providing conclusive evidence that he/she has established domicile in West Virginia with the intention of making the permanent home in this state.
 The intent to remain indefinitely in West Virginia is evidenced not only by a person's statements, but also by that person's actions.
-In making a determination regarding a request for change in residency status, the designated institutional officer shall consider those actions referenced in Section 2 above.
+In making a determination regarding a request for change in residency status, the designated institutional officer shall consider those actions referenced in the previous mentioned Residency Policy.
 The change in classification, if deemed to be warranted, shall be effective for the academic term or semester next following the date of the application for reclassification.

 Military.
 An individual who is on full-time active military service in another state or a foreign country or an employee of the federal government shall be classified as an in-state student for the purpose of payment of tuition and fees, provided that the person established a domicile in West Virginia prior to entrance into federal service, entered the federal service from West Virginia, and has at no time while in federal service claimed or established a domicile in another state.
 Sworn statements attesting to these conditions may be required.
 The spouse and dependent children of such individuals shall also be classified as in-state students for tuition and fee purposes.
-The spouse and dependent children of such individuals shall also be classified as in state students for tuition and fee purposes.